 By 7 January the lead elements of the Freikorps had gathered in West Berlin’s leafy suburbs under the guidance of Noske.
 Another 900 other men were stationed in the north Berlin barracks of Moabit under the command of Colonel Wilhelm Reinhard.
 The ‘Potsdam Regiment’, had also mobilised and numbered around 1,200 men.
 They were under the immediate command of Major von Stephani and, on the night of 9-10 January, were ordered to advance into central Berlin and prepare for operations.
-On receiving these orders, Stephani decided to head out in advance and make his own reconnaissance.
+On receiving these orders, Stephani decided to make his own reconnaissance.
 He raced over to the offices of the SPD newspaper Vorwärts, which been taken over by the Spartacists and, disguised as a revolutionary, made a detailed investigation of the building.
 Stephani returned to his unit confident of success and issued a demand for the Spartacists to surrender.
 They refused.

-On 11 January, at 8.15 am, the Freikorps’ machine guns, howitzers and trench mortars blasted the Vorwärts building.
+On 11 January, at 8.15am, the Freikorps’ machine guns, howitzers and trench mortars blasted the Vorwärts building.
 The Spartacists tried to reply with their own machine guns but, once registered, were promptly obliterated by the Freikorps’ overwhelming firepower.
 Having faced several minutes of this ferocious bombardment, seven Spartacists left the building waving white handkerchiefs in the hope of obtaining a possible truce.
 The Freikorps demanded unconditional surrender instead.
 One of the Spartacists was sent back to tell his comrades the news, while the other six were taken away and shot.
-Then, not bothering to wait for a reply – for there was to be no repeat of the Marstall fiasco here – Stephani’s shock-troops ran forward and stormed the building, capturing around 300 prisoners.
+Then, not bothering to wait for a reply – there was to be no repeat of the Marstall fiasco here – Stephani’s shock-troops ran forward and stormed the building, capturing around 300 prisoners.
 Many of the Spartacists were beaten senseless and, again, some were shot out of hand.

 In the meantime, Noske and his forces in West Berlin had moved out in force, with the defence minister walking at the head of a large column that comprised the bulk of Maercker’s Volunteer Rifles and his own Iron Brigade, which had been rushed to Berlin to join the operations.
 This force marched to the Moabit barracks and linked up with Reinhard’s men.
 That night a strong detachment of Reinhard’s troops was ordered to seize the Alexanderplatz police headquarters.
 They were supported by artillery, the shells screaming into the building and smashing out vast chunks of masonry.
 The Freikorps then stormed ahead giving no quarter, although some of the luckier Spartacists were quick enough to escape via the rooftops.